IPOH STREET ART

 According to Time Out, Ipoh is the fifth-best place to visit in Asia.
 It is a list that discards all the obvious tourist spots - and all the better for that if you favour a relaxing break enjoying the local culture of friendly people.
 And almost everyone speaks English.

-Ipoh was once the wealthiest city in South East Asia thanks to tin mining during colonial times when huge dredgers were imported from Britain .....
+During colonial times, Ipoh was the wealthiest city in South East Asia thanks to tin mining.
+Huge dredgers were imported from Britain .....

-Each dredger, costing the equivalent of fifty million U.S. dollars today, floated on a man-made lake.
+Each dredger, costing today's equivalent of fifty million U.S. dollars, floated on a man-made lake.
 It had a chain of buckets to scoop out the alluvial tin and carry it to the body of the structure where it was broken up with jets of water.

 Between Tanjung Tualang and Ipoh it's worth checking out a small gallery dedicated to local artist Lat, for many years Malaysia's leading cartoonist .....

-Lat's best-known creation is Kampung Boy - about his adventures as a boy in the jungle and tin mines of rural Perak in the 1950s, living in a wooden house on stilts.
+Lat's best-known creation is Kampung Boy - about his adventures growing up in the jungle and tin mines of rural Perak in the 1950s, living in a wooden house on stilts.

 His work remains hugely popular and Kampung Boy has become a franchise, with its characters decorating calendars, stamps, aeroplanes and chocolate bars .....

 Other local celebs include Oscar-winner Michelle Yeoh and England rugby union international Tony Underwood.
-Both were born in Ipoh as was Tony's mum Annie.
-Annie Underwood was easily picked out by the TV cameras at Twickenham whenever Tony and his Middlesborough-born brother Rory were in action.
-And she even starred in a Pizza Hut advert. alongside her sons and Jonah Lomu.
+Both were born in Ipoh as was Annie Underwood, Tony's mum.
+Annie was easily picked out by the TV cameras at Twickenham whenever Tony and his Middlesborough-born brother Rory were in action.
+And she even starred alongside her sons and Jonah Lomu in a Pizza Hut advert.

 Excellent, brief write-up about the street art in IPOH, a lovely city often missed by tourists.
 A big TQ to the blogger for the many photos posted.
 They captured these murals so well that they can remain as "real street art" in my memory.
 Come visit Ipoh, you won't be disappointed for beside the street art, Ipoh is also well known for its many yummy food and it's hospitality!!